MrRonanX/InvestmentTracker/README.md

 # InvestmentTracker

 The purpose of this app is to track personal crypto investments.
 It consists of 3 screens and each screen has 1 subscreen.
 Information is saved locally using CoreData and Network Requests are completed via newsapi.org and apidapi.com.
+Most views are created using MMVM design paters - it consists of the view itself and the view model for that view.

 The first screen is Overview Screen.
 It is built dynamically - if the user doesn't have active investments it prompts to switch to the next screen to add assets.
 Otherwise, it shows the details about the owned crypto.
 It includes basic information + a candlestick chart.
 At the top of the screen, there is a delete button to erase this asset.